DrSnowbird/scala-ide-docker/README.md

 You might have an issue with the X11 socket permissions since the default user used by the base image has an user and group ids set to `1000`, two options:
 * Create your own base image with the appropriate ids or
 * Or, at the host, run
 ```
 `xhost +`
 ```
-try again.
+Then, try again.

 ## Reference
 * http://scala-ide.org/download/sdk.html